 Generally you will have to provide details of your identity, address and income.
 You may also have to sign a loan agreement and mortgage deed and in all cases proof of your property value will need to be obtained.

 How may a secured loan be advantageous?

-You could have a competitive rate on your current mortgage that might not be available if you were to take out a new remortgage for a higher amount to raise the extra funds you need.
-A secured loan would allow you to retain your current mortgage with its low interest rates whilst taking out a ‘second charge’ loan for the basic amount of extra money you need.
+You may have a competitive rate on your current mortgage which may not be available if you were to take out a new remortgage for a higher amount to raise the extra funds you need.
+A secured loan would allow you to retain your current mortgage and its benefits taking out a ‘second charge’ loan for only the extra amount you need.

-Secured loans are often cheaper and easier to obtain than unsecured loans.
+Secured loans can offer a lower cost and be easier to obtain than typical unsecured loans.

 What if I am unable repay the loan?

-For example, it may be possible to take out insurance to cover your repayments in the event that you were taken seriously ill and unable to work.
+For example, it may be possible to take out insurance to cover your repayments in the event that you were taken seriously ill and unable to work etc.

-If you do have problems repaying the loan, most lenders will be keen to do all they can to help you.
-Typically, they are very reluctant to commence recovery actions and would only take steps in that direction as an absolute last resort.
+Remember that, if you do have problems repaying the monies, lenders will be keen to do all they can to help you.
+Typically they are very reluctant to commence recovery actions and would only take steps in that direction as an absolute last resort.

 Do I need to pay anything in advance?